Create a culture that means business™

 1. Provide a variety of communication channels

 Include face-to-face meetings and phone calls in your normal routines, as well as texting and emails.
 Older workers grew up in a generation before cell phones and email, and may prefer to communicate via in-person conversation or phone calls.
 In general, the younger the worker, the more comfortable they’re likely to be with texting, emailing, or social media posting.
-Riot, an open-source collaboration tool, points out that one of the benefits they can bring to the workplace is better relationships between the generations.
+Element, an open-source collaboration tool, points out that one of the benefits they can bring to the workplace is better relationships between the generations.
 They write in Medium that using a collaborative workspace “can bridge the communication gap by supplementing communication in the office for all generations,” and will lead to “a happy medium when every generation has their own communication preference.”

 2. Establish a two-way mentorship program